-G.S. §138A-3(3) Business with which associated. - A business in which the person or any member of the person's immediate family does any of the following:
+2 G.S.
+163A-152(7) Business with which associated.
+A business in which the covered person or filing person or any member of that covered person's or filing person's immediate family does any of the following:

-b.
+- a.
+Is an employee. - b.
 Holds a position as a director, officer, partner, proprietor, or member or manager of a limited liability company, irrespective of the amount of compensation received or the amount of the interest owned.

-c.
-Owns a legal, equitable, or beneficial interest of ten thousand dollars (\$10,000) or more in the business or five percent (5%) of the business, whichever is less, other than as a trustee on a deed of trust.
+- c.
+Owns a legal, equitable, or beneficial interest of ten thousand dollars (\$10,000) or more in the business or five percent of the business, whichever is less, other than as a trustee on a deed of trust. - d.
+Is a lobbyist registered under Article 8 of Chapter 163A of the General Statutes.

-For purposes of this subdivision, the term 'business' shall not include a widely held investment fund, including a mutual fund, regulated investment company, or pension or deferred compensation plan, if all of the following apply:
+For purposes of this subdivision, the term "business" shall not include a widely held investment fund, including a mutual fund, regulated investment company, or pension or deferred compensation plan, if all of the following apply:

-- a.
-The person or a member of the person's immediate family neither exercises nor has the ability to exercise control over the financial interests held by the fund. - b.
-The fund is publicly traded, or the fund's assets are widely diversified.
+1. The covered person, filing person, or a member of the covered person's or filing person's immediate family neither exercises nor has the ability to exercise control over the financial interests held by the fund.

+2. The fund is publicly traded, or the fund's assets are widely diversified.

-&lt;sup>3 G.S. §138A-3(24).
-Nonprofit corporation or organization with which associated. - Any public or private enterprise, incorporated or otherwise, that is organized or operating in the State primarily for religious, charitable, scientific, literary, public health and safety, or educational purposes and of which the person or any member of the person's immediate family is a director, officer, governing board member, employee, or independent contractor as of December 31 of the preceding year.
+3 G.S.
+163A-152(54) Nonprofit corporation or organization with which associated.
+Any not for profit corporation, organization, or association, incorporated or otherwise, that is organized or operating in the state primarily for religious, charitable, scientific, literary, public health and safety, or educational purposes and of which the covered person, filing person, or any member of the covered person's or filing person's immediate family is a director, officer, governing board member, employee, lobbyist registered under Article 8 of Chapter 163A of the General Statutes or independent contractor.
+Nonprofit corporation or organization with which associated shall not include any board, entity, or other organization created by this State or by any political subdivision of this state.